nitishrai-21/employee-management/README.md

 The Project is build in laravel framework

--------Go inside the project folder (example-app) and run the following to get the vendor folder--- -composer dump-autoload
+-------Go inside the project folder (example-app) and run the following to get the vendor folder--------------- -composer dump-autoload
 -composer install